 Respiratory rates change based on many health and activity factors.
 Normal respiratory rates also differ in adults and children.

 When a person inhales, oxygen enters their lungs and travels to the organs.
 When they exhale, carbon dioxide leaves the body.
-A normal respiratory rate plays a critical role in keeping the balance of oxygen and carbon dioxide even.
+A normal respiratory rate plays a critical role in keeping the balance of oxygen and carbon dioxide even in the body.

+According to Johns Hopkins, the respiration rate refers to the number of breaths a person takes in one minute.
 To take an accurate measurement, watch the person’s chest rise and fall.
-One complete breath comprises one inhalation, when the chest rises, followed by one exhalation, when the chest falls.
+One complete breath comprises one inhalation when the chest rises, followed by one exhalation when the chest falls.

 Having an abnormal respiratory rate can indicate a variety of things.
 In some cases, a high or low respiratory rate is due to an activity, such as exercise, and is not an indication that there is anything wrong.